EarthLord/LM5012-3_board_Soldr/README.md

   2. 5V output can change also if feedback voltage divider is changed
 2. 2.5A maximum output with LM5012 and 3.5A maximum output with LM5013
 3. Sub 100uA current drawn at no load
+4. BoM and PCB would come to around 2 to 3 USD depending on the chip used and quantity.

 ### Soldering experience
 The design is made such that different component sizes and soldering gun heat levels are utilized.